 If you want a quality pizza stone, then going for the very item the tool’s inventor created is a good start.
 The Old Stone Oven Rectangular Pizza Stone is actually what Pascale “Pat” Bruno made more than forty years ago when he was inspired to create a tool that will help make better pizzas at home.

 It also doesn’t hurt that the premier cooking magazine, Cook’s Illustrated, hailed this very item as their top pick for pizza stones.
 With their expertise and extensive knowledge in the craft, you can count on their picks to help create a better-equipped kitchen.

 Looking at its features, you can really say that this product makes a great cooking surface.
 Made with firebrick, it guarantees durability even when exposed to very high temperatures.
 It has even been further reinforced to withstand thermal shock in its production.

 It’s also been specially crafted to create crispy and chewy crusts.
-With its special Heat Core, it promises to be more effective in retaining heat in its center so it can thoroughly and evenly cook dough-based dishes.
-It’s ½” thickness also helps ensure ample heat conductivity and faster cooking times.
+With its special Heat Core, it promises to be more effective in retaining heat in its centre so it can thoroughly and evenly cook dough-based dishes.
+Its ½” thickness also helps ensure ample heat conductivity and faster cooking times.
 Finished with ½” tall support feet, it can also boost air circulation inside the oven which will help cook your pizza more efficiently.